Networking and Mentorship

 It’s the perfect place to connect with others who might be able to help you in your job search; to post a job at your own company; to learn about on and off-campus programming in your field; and to help current students, residents, fellows, and postdocs as a mentor.

 As an alumni, you can also seek career and mentoring guidance for yourself!

 What is the “Coffee with an Alum” initiative?

 The UCSF Office of Career and Professional Development (OCPD) and Alumni Relations have teamed up to help UCSF students and postdocs connect with alumni who are willing to share their valuable insight and experience.
-We're giving gift cards to the first 25 students or postdocs who meet up with an alum using UCSF Connect, conduct an informational interview, and post to social media.
+We're giving gift cards to the first 25 students or postdocs who meet up with an alum using UCSF Connect, conduct an informational interview, and post on the UCSF Connect newsfeed.
 Learn more at Coffee with an Alum.